Hariprashad-Ravikumar/Accelerated-Computing-in-CUDA-C/README.md

-# Accelerated-Computing-in-CUDA-C-C-
+# NVIDIA Accelerated Computing in CUDA C/C++
-This repo contains my codes for problem sets in NIVIDIA Getting Started with Accelerated Computing in CUDA C/C++
+This repo contains my codes for problem sets in NVIDIA Getting Started with Accelerated Computing in CUDA C/C++